 Subsequent to the approval of the second demonstration period, the demonstration was amended later in 2017 to incorporate authority for a comprehensive Substance Use Disorder / Opioid Use Disorder treatment program.
 It was amended again in 2019 to allow limited Medicaid reimbursement for home visitation services for children and families, and to support the implementation of an expedited enrollment process for certain beneficiaries under the custody of New Jersey's Office of the Public Guardian.
 In addition, in 2020, New Jersey received emergency temporary authority to modify certain HCBS-related provisions of the demonstration in order to support the State's response to the COVID-19 pandemic.
-As of this writing, a further amendment request, which includes extension of postpartum coverage to 12 months after birth and additional funding for incentive payments for SUD providers who hit targets around electronic health record (EHR) implementation, is pending with CMS.
+On October 28, 2021, CMS approved our proposal to extend postpartum coverage to 12 months after birth.
+Additionally, as of this writing, an amendment request, which includes additional funding for incentive payments for SUD providers who hit targets around electronic health record (EHR) implementation, is pending with CMS.